MMH, PACFA, AThR

-The letters after my name stand for Masters of Mental Health, member of the Australian Counselling Association, clinical member of the Psychotherapy and Counselling Federation of Australia and Registered Art Therapist (with the ANZACATA).
-I am also a member of the Australian Counselling Association College of Supervisors.
+The letters after my name stand for Masters of Mental Health, clinical member of the Psychotherapy and Counselling Federation of Australia and Registered Art Therapist.
 For more information about these associations, see the resources page.
 If you click here, you will be re-directed to the ANZACATA website 'about creative arts therapies' page which is worth a read if you are interested in this.
 You can also read the FAQ on my website for further information.

-My current private practice days are Thursdays and Fridays at 11 Morgan Terrace Bardon, 4065.
-Skype or Zoom sessions are available for Clinical Supervision, however under certain circumstances telehealth options will be provided.
+My current private practice days are Wednesdays, Thursdays and Fridays at 11 Morgan Terrace Bardon, 4065.
+Skype or Zoom sessions are generally only offered for Clinical Supervision, however under certain circumstances telehealth options will be provided.

 Quotes can be provided for school visits, phone consultations with other health professionals, specialised report writing and workshops for your organisation/service

-*Concession rates are for persons under 18, fulltime students, persons with healthcare or pension cards.
-Please let me know if finances are your main reason for not seeking therapy for yourself or your child and we can discuss this together.
+Please let me know if finances are your main reason for not seeking therapy for yourself and we can discuss this together.
 Contact

 I think we all have the capacity to be creative and thoughtful regarding the challenges we face in our lives and this can be a powerful resource to use in the therapeutic process.
-My nineteen years experience as a therapist has taught me that people of all ages can use creativity to understand themselves and their situation.
+My 22 years experience as a therapist has taught me that people of all ages can use creativity to understand themselves and their situation.
 This is particularly the case in times of existential crisis.

 Being creative is not the same as being artistic.

 Being creative is something we all do, all the time in a variety of ways.